-All children who are at risk of temporary or permanent exclusion must be risk assessed and this formerly recorded.
+All children who are at risk of suspension or permanent exclusion must be risk assessed and this formerly recorded.
 If it is not deemed appropriate or safe to continue with the exclusion then the school will work with the local authority to find a more suitable alternative.

-If any child at risk of temporary or permanent exclusion has an allocated social worker they must be consulted ahead of any decision to exclude.
+If any child at risk of suspension or permanent exclusion has an allocated social worker they must be consulted ahead of any decision to exclude.

-6.13.3 Reduced Time Tables
+6.16 Reduced Time Tables